Killer whales risk extinction off Europe from banned chemicals

 The study, by scientists in Spain, Ireland, Portugal, Slovenia and Britain, said concentrations of PCBs in the blubber of killer whales off Europe, as well as in striped dolphins and bottlenose dolphins, were among the highest recorded worldwide.

-Levels were lower in harbor porpoises, the fourth species covered by the study in the journal Scientific Reports.
+Levels were lower in harbour porpoises, the fourth species covered by the study in the journal Scientific Reports.

 Washed into rivers from unsealed storage sites, PCBs contaminate the seabed where they are eaten by creatures such as mussels or crabs that in turn get consumed by fish that are food for long-lived predators such as killer whales.